Board Service FAQ

 How much time does board service require?

 Although board members must be willing to invest time in preparing for and thoughtfully participating in board meetings, the time commitment is not onerous.
 The TAGT Board meets in person quarterly for approximately 8 hours.
-These meetings may take place in one day or over a two day period usually on Friday and/or Saturday.
-Additional obligations include a three-day Leadership retreat held in January/February, attendance at the TAGT Annual Conference and depending on the board position, committee meetings held in person in conjunction with other TAGT events or virtually.
+These meetings may take place in one day or over a two-day period usually on Friday and/or Saturday.
+Additional obligations include a three-day Leadership retreat held in January/February, attendance at the giftED, the TAGT Annual Conference, and depending on the board position, committee meetings held in person in conjunction with other TAGT events or virtually.

 How does the nomination/application process work?

-Any member in good standing, who meets the board service requirements, may apply for Board service by completing the online nomination form by May 18, 2017.
-Those who are nominated will be contacted directly with an application that must be completed and returned to TAGT no later than May 25, 2017.
+Any member in good standing, who meets the board service requirements, may apply for Board service by completing the online application form by April 15, 2023.
 Additionally, TAGT members may nominate others who they believe would be an asset to the Board.
 These nominees will also be asked to complete the Board application if interested.
 Online nomination forms are due April 8, 2023, the nominee will receive the online application form by email and must complete the application by April 15, 2023.